-39.1 An employee with a minimum of one (1) year of continuous service with Council of who produces a certificate of a qualified medical practitioner stating that their partner is pregnant and specifying the expected delivery date shall be granted Paid Partner's leave on full pay (excluding overtime, allowances or penalties) for a period of two (2) weeks.
+- 41.1 An employee with a minimum of one (1) year of continuous service with Council of who produces a certificate of a qualified medical practitioner stating that their partner is pregnant and specifying the expected delivery date shall be granted Paid Partner's leave on full pay (excluding overtime, allowances or penalties) for a period of two (2) weeks. - 41.2 Employer Paid Partner's leave must be taken in one consecutive block within six (6) months of the birth or adoption of the child.
+Any Public Holiday or other statutory holiday which may fall within the period of two (2) weeks Paid Partner's leave shall be counted as a day of such Paid Partner's leave. - 41.3 Entitlement and conditions of the Employer's Paid Partner's Leave as outlined in this Clause are accessible to an employee who is adopting a child, applicable from the date of the child's placement. - 41.4 Where the pregnancy of the partner of the employee terminates (i.e. where the unborn child does not survive or is stillborn) earlier than 36 weeks prior to the expected date of delivery, the entitlement to any leave under this Clause shall cease. - 41.5 Any period of Paid Partner's leave as provided by this Clause shall count as service for sick leave, annual leave and long service leave purposes and will also count as service for the purposes of incremental progression within the employee's classification level.

-- 39.2 Employer Paid Partner's leave must be taken in one consecutive block within six (6) months of the birth or adoption of the child.
-Any Public Holiday or other statutory holiday which may fall within the period of two (2) weeks Paid Partner's leave shall be counted as a day of such Paid Partner's leave. - 39.3 Entitlement and conditions of the Employer's Paid Partner's Leave as outlined in this Clause are accessible to an employee who is adopting a child, applicable from the date of the child's placement. - 39.4 Where the pregnancy of the partner of the employee terminates (i.e. where the unborn child does not survive or is stillborn) earlier than 36 weeks prior to the expected date of delivery, the entitlement to any leave under this Clause shall cease. - 39.5 Any period of Paid Partner's leave as provided by this Clause shall count as service for sick leave, annual leave and long service leave purposes and will also count as service for the purposes of incremental progression within the employee's classification level.
+42. Returning to Work after Parental Leave

-40. Returning to Work after Parental Leave
+- 42.1 An employee should notify Council at least ten (10) weeks before the end of the leave of their intention to return to work after parental leave. - 42.2 An employee is entitled to the position they held immediately before going on parental leave.
+Where an employee was transferred to a safe job, as set out in Clauses 38.5 and 38.6, the employee will be entitled to return to the position they held before the transfer. - 42.3 Where such position no longer exists but there are other positions available for which the employee is qualified and capable of performing, the employee will be entitled to a position as nearly comparable in status and pay to that of their former position. - 42.4 If an employee chooses to shorten their parental leave, their immediate return to their substantive position may not be possible.
+In this situation, the Council and the employee will negotiate an appropriate placement at their substantive classification level.

-- 40.1 An employee should notify Council at least seven weeks before the end of the leave of their intention to return to work after parental leave. - 40.2 An employee is entitled to the position they held immediately before going on parental leave.
-Where an employee was transferred to a safe job, as set out in Clauses 38.5 and 38.6, the employee will be entitled to return to the position they held before the transfer. - 40.3 Where such position no longer exists but there are other positions available for which the employee is qualified and capable of performing, the employee will be entitled to a position as nearly comparable in status and pay to that of their former position. - 40.4 If an employee chooses to shorten their parental leave, their immediate return to their substantive position may not be possible.
-In this situation, the Council and the employee will negotiate an appropriate placement at their substantive classification level. - 40.5 The Council will not fail to re-engage a casual employee because: - 40.5.1 The employee or employee's spouse is pregnant; - 40.5.2 The employee is presently or has just been absent on parental leave;
+- 42.5 The Council will not fail to re-engage a casual employee because: - 42.5.1 The employee or employee's spouse is pregnant; - 42.5.2 The employee is presently or has just been absent on parental leave:

-41. Support for Breastfeeding
+43. Support for Feeding

-- 41.1 Council recognises the importance of breastfeeding for both mother and baby and supports women who choose to breastfeed.
-Employees who are breastfeeding may request flexible work options with their line manager.
-All requests will be considered and will not be unreasonably denied. - 41.2 To support breastfeeding mothers, Council provides a range of flexible work options, and Council will make every effort to provide a comfortable and appropriately equipped private place in which to breastfeed and access hygienic support and storage facilities.
+- 43.1 Council recognises the importance of feeding for both parent and baby.
+Employees who are feeding may request flexible work options with their line manager and Section Manager.
+All requests will be considered and will not be unreasonably denied. - 43.2 To support feeding parents, Council provides a range of flexible work options, and Council will make every effort to provide a comfortable and appropriately equipped private place in which to feed and access hygienic support and storage facilities.

-42. Part-time Work
+44. Part-time Work